arsaboo/beets-plexsync/README.md

 * `beet plexplaylistclear`: allows you to clear a Plex playlist.
 Use the `-m` flag to specify the playlist name to be cleared in Plex.

+* `beet plex2spotify`: allows you to copy a Plex playlist to Spotify.
+Use the `-m` flag to specify the playlist name to be copied to Spotify.

 * `beet plexplaylist2collection`: converts a Plex playlist to collection.
 Use the `-m` flag to specify the playlist name.
 A collection with the same name will be created.

 * `beet plexcollage`: allows you to create a collage of most played albums.
 You can use the `-i` flag to specify the number of days to be used (default is 7 days) and `-g` flag to specify the grid size (default is 3).
 So, `beet plexcollage -g 5 -i 7` can be used to create a 5x5 collage of the most played albums over the last 7 days.
 You should get a collage.png file in the beet config folder.
 The output should look something like the following: